pboling/sequential_file/README.md

 Take a look at the `reek` and `roodi` lists.
 These are the files names `REEK` and `ROODI` in the root of the gem.

-Just start fixing things!
+Currently they are clean, and we like to keep them that way!
 Once you complete a change, run the tests:

 ```
 bundle exec rake spec